lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 - `git add <file-name>`.
 Stages a file for commit.
 This means a file goes from the working directory to the staging area.
 - `git add -all`: Same as above, just adds all the modified files to the staging area (useful when you want to commit all modified files)
 - `git commit -m "Your commit message"`: This commits all staged files into the local repository.
+- On the next line of the commit message, type `Co-authored-by: name <name@example.com>` with specific information for each co-author.
+After the co-author information, add a closing quotation mark.
 - `git push`: Pushes your local repository to the remote repository so everyone can see it. \
 When you push from a new branch, you may need to set a upstream branch, just follow what the terminal says.